Force Touch: Mechanics

-The touch sensitive interface could either be a trackpad or a touch screen.
+The touch sensitive surface is either a trackpad or a touch screen.
 Multiple actuators are mechanically connected to the back of the input surface.
 The actuators are distributed along the surface, each at a separate contact location, to provide localized haptic feedback to the user.
 Piezoelectricity is used by actuators to convert the physically-induced vibration or the input displacement into an electrical signal.
 A controller is configured to activate the actuators in and around the point of contact.
 The actuators at the point of contact induces waveforms to produce vibration.
 However, since there are multiple actuators around the point of contact, the vibration can propagate to other locations, thus limiting the localization effect.
 This is why a second set of actuators induce waveforms to suppress the vibratory cross-talk produced by the first set of actuators.
 This may be achieved by producing waveforms that provides interference in terms of amplitude, frequency or both.
 The masking waveforms could also alter the vibration at contact locations by providing a user experience other than just suppressing the propagated vibrations.

 Products

-Force Touch or Haptic Touch technology is featured on the following Apple devices:
+Force Touch or Haptic Touch technology is built into the following Apple devices:

-3D Touch technology was featured on the following Apple devices:
+3D Touch technology is built into the following Apple devices: